-- Activities and leisure time: Because leisure time is important for all children, the overall budget includes expenses for food, uniforms, and activities that we will share with the children of the orphanages and projects.
+- Activities and leisure time: Because leisure time is vital for all children, the overall budget includes expenses for food, uniforms, and activities that we will share with the children of the orphanages and projects.

-- We will finance the food, uniforms, and free-time activities that we will share with the young people of the projects we will visit.
+- We will finance the food, uniforms, and free-time activities that we will share with the young people of the projects we visit.